menandmice/micetro_docs/guides/implementation/external_auth.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 1. Install Python and dependent libraries and packages on the Central server.

-  For information about how to install Python on Windows, see :ref:`central_python_ldap`.
+  For information about how to install Python on Windows, see :ref:`central-python-ldap`.

    When installing Python please ensure the following:
       * Python is added to ``PATH`` and available to the user running Central